mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Save

-* I configure both ctrl-s and cmd-s to save the currrent file.
+* I configure both ctrl-s and cmd-s to save the current file.

 ## Search